How to Use Color to Decorate Your Spring Home

 blush pink throw with pink pom pom tassels on sofa

 Lighter fabrics in pastel hues instantly brighten up your space.
-A few strategically placed accent pieces can go a long way in transforming the look and feel of a room.
+A few strategically placed accent pieces can go a long way in transforming a room’s look and feel.

-For those who are feeling a bit more adventurous, consider painting an accent wall in a soft pastel shade or adding a pop of color with statement furniture pieces.
+For those who are feeling a bit more adventurous, consider painting an accent wall in a soft pastel shade or adding a pop of color with statement pieces of furniture.

 A pale pink couch or a mint green armchair can add just the right amount of whimsy and charm to your living room or bedroom, like this scene by Mark Scott in Better Homes and Gardens.